ndavol/nlp-with-ruby/CONTRIBUTING.md

 Provide a description on why it is useful (distinctive features like coverage, speed, stability are welcome).

-## Working on the list infrastructure
-Like everybody we have a lot to do.
-Please help us to maintain this list and it's infrastructure.
-In the [todo](todo.md) file you'll find some ideas how and what to change in this list.

 ## How to add to this list

 Please ensure your pull request adheres to the following guidelines: